-While saving for retirement is important, so is your plan of action once you start taking distributions.
-Here are 5 post-retirement challenges to consider.
+While saving for a retirement is important, so is your plan of action once you enter retirement.

-But now, as retirement approaches, however, your focus must change.
+While saving for a retirement is an important topic, it’s at least as important as what comes next: Your plan of action once you enter retirement.
 No matter how well you save during the accumulation phase, it’s critical to plan how you convert those assets to income.

 Other than Social Security, many retirees have no source of guaranteed income other than retirement savings.
-Unlike previous generations, you may not be covered by a pension plan at work, so chances are you’re going to have to rely on your own efforts to overcome the following five challenges:
+Plus, unlike previous generations, you may not be covered by a pension plan at work, so chances are you’re going to have to rely on your own efforts to overcome the following five challenges:

 What this means is that you may very well spend as many years in retirement as you did during your career.
 That means generating enough income to meet day-to-day expenses for possibly 30 years or more—an especially daunting challenge in an environment where few sources of guaranteed income are available to you.

-While we can't predict or prevent market swings, market swings and “Black Swan” events are always a possibility.
-Black Swan events are best described as earthquakes and tsunamis, 9/11, and the real estate bubble that led to the Financial Crisis.
+Market swings and “Black Swan” events are always a possibility.
+Black Swan events are best described as 9/11, the real estate bubble that led to the Financial Crisis and the coronavirus pandemic.
 In short, Black Swan events are those that defy our ability to predict them.

 Inflation is the rate at which the prices of goods increase on an annual basis.
 It’s hard to believe, but on January 1, 1981, the U.S. inflation rate was a whopping 13.9%.
-Fortunately, in recent years it’s been hovering between 1% and 3%.2 But even today’s relatively low rate can have a harmful effect on your purchasing power over time.
+Fortunately, in recent years it’s been hovering between 0.5% and 2.5%.2 But, even today’s relatively low rate can have a harmful effect on your purchasing power over time.

 For example, $1,000 today will only be able to purchase $552 in goods 30 years from now with a 2% annual inflation rate.
 With a 3% rate, that $1,000 will only buy you $412 worth of goods.
 And if inflation goes up to 5% or 6%, the results could be far more drastic.